Circus and Traveling Show Ministry

 It would be a real mob scene today especially at such prices.
 Children entered for a quarter and parents could get in for 50 cents a piece.
 If anyone needed reserved seats, the tab was a single dollar bill.
 There were box seats for $1.50.

 Meanwhile, show receipts helped build up the fund reserve for a new church building at Orange Avenue and Third Street.
 It would be built and occupied before World War II involved the United States.

 St. Martha became the United States Circus Church and sacraments administered around the United States are recorded at St. Martha Church.
-Father George”Jerry” Hogan is the Official Circus Chaplain.
-Every year, when the Circus is in the Tampa area, Fr.
-Jerry comes to St. Martha for our annual Circus Mass.
-Circus and Traveling Ministry clergy, religious, and lay ministers who minister to Traveling Show performers and workers gather for their annual meeting at this time.
+Circus and Traveling Ministry clergy, religious, and lay ministers who minister to Traveling Show performers and workers gather at St. Martha for their annual meeting.

 Click on the Circus and Traveling Show Ministry for information concerning this ministry from the United States Conference of Catholic Bishop.

 You can also visit their Facebook page.